Rogith-Ranger/election_codefundo/README.md

 - Using JavaScript frameworks to visualize the real-time Election votes to provide the prediction of who will win.

 - A person may be living in a location other than the constituency where s/he is registered as a voter.
-Use Azure Blockchain to empower the citizens to vote online securely.
+Using Azure Blockchain to empower the citizens to vote online securely.

 - Highly secure vote casting with the use of blockchain.